 Ginger Shots

-209 Comments
+249 Comments

 This post may contain affiliate links.
 See my disclosure policy.

-Why I Always Have These Ginger Shots On Hand
+Why You’ll Love These Ginger Shots

 Ginger is often my go-to ingredient for an immunity or anti-inflammatory boost.
 I use ginger in my carrot ginger soup, make candied ginger and pickled ginger at home, and love my healing Indonesian Jamu juice when I’m feeling under the weather.
 But to keep my immune system strong and healthy, especially during the winter season, these ginger shots are perfect for a quick dose of concentrated ginger juice.
 They might be small, but they’re intense (don’t say I didn’t warn you), and certainly mighty!
 Here’s what you’ll love about them: